-Persistence is linked to a notion of timescale during which the system continuously remains in the same state (for stationarity) or occupies that same state repeatedly (for recurrence).
+Persistence is linked to a notion of timescale during which the system continuously remains in the same state (for quasistationarity) or occupies that same state repeatedly (for recurrence).
 There are three common ways to approach persistence timescales.

 The first option is to choose a single, fixed timescale for analysis.
 This choice can be guided by impact and forecasting considerations, by physical knowledge of the underlying system, or by observations of persistent events (e.g., Huntingford et al., 2014; Lawrence et al., 2020; Overland and Wang, 2021; Rakovec et al., 2022; Rousi et al., 2022a).
-This is the most common approach to analyse episodic persistence, but it is also applicable to global persistence.
-Stationarity can be quantified by the average similarity between n successive states (for continuous similarity metrics Kolstad et al. (see e.g., 2017); Hoffmann et al. (see e.g., 2021)) or by the variety of system states during an n-step window (for categorical metrics Fereday (see e.g., 2017); Richardson et al. (see e.g., 2019)).
-Stationarity can also be inferred from extreme anomalies of circulation, temperature or precipitation during n-step windows.
+This is the most common approach to analyze episodic persistence, but it is also applicable to global persistence.
+Quasistationarity can be quantified by the average similarity between n successive states (for continuous similarity metrics see, e.g., Kolstad et al., 2017; Hoffmann et al., 2021) or by the variety of system states during an n-step window (for categorical metrics see, e.g., Fereday, 2017; Richardson et al., 2019).
+Quasi-stationarity can also be inferred from extreme anomalies of circulation, temperature or precipitation during n-step windows.
 For instance, Gálfi et al. (2019) and Tuel and Martius (2023) identify persistent warm and cold spells by averaging temperature anomalies over 1-3 weeks.

 Recurrence can similarly be assessed by calculating the number of times that a particular system state or event occurs during n-step windows (e.g., Mailier et al., 2006; Pinto et al., 2014; Kopp et al., 2021; Tuel and Martius, 2022a).
-A fixed timescale can also be used as a threshold to separate stationary from non-stationary events, by requiring stationary events to last at least n steps.
-For instance, Francis et al. (2018) and Francis et al. (2020) define persistent periods by requiring the circulation pattern in a region to remain in the same state for at least four consecutive days.
-Mann et al. (2018) similarly define persistent resonant wave events as those lasting at least 10 days.
+A fixed timescale can also be used as a threshold to separate quasi-stationary from non-stationary events, by requiring quasi-stationary events to last at least n steps.
+For instance, Francis et al. (2018) and Francis et al. (2020) define persistent periods by requiring the circulation pattern in a region to remain in the same state for at least 4 consecutive days.
+Mann et al. (2018) similarly define persistent resonant wave events as those lasting at least 10 d.
 Dole and Gordon (1983) also take this approach for the persistence of point-wise geopotential anomalies.
 Note that this fixed timescale can also consist of a single time step.
-In this case, "persistence" characterises how much past system values determine future ones.
-Li and Thompson (2021), for instance, characterise persistence with the lag-1 autocorrelation coefficient, Röthlisberger and Martius (2019) look at 1-day transition probabilities between different system states, and Vautard (1990); Michelangeli et al. (1995) and Hannachi et al. (2017) calculate time derivatives of geopotential fields to identify quasi-stationary states.
+In this case, persistence characterizes how much past system values determine future ones.
+Li and Thompson (2021), for instance, characterize persistence with the lag-1 autocorrelation coefficient, Röthlisberger and Martius (2019) look at 1 d transition probabilities between different system states, and Vautard (1990); Michelangeli et al. (1995) and Hannachi et al. (2017) calculate time derivatives of geopotential fields to identify quasi-stationary states.

 The second option is to select an analysis method that explores a range of timescales and pinpoints the relevant persistence timescales, sometimes accompanied by some notion of statistical significance.
 This approach only works for global persistence.
-Autocorrelation analysis, for instance, detects the timescales at which the system exhibits significant lagged memory (section 4.1.1).
-Spectral analysis can likewise highlight important timescales of variability that can be linked to stationarity (section 4.1.2).
-For recurrence, methods like Ripley's K function indicate the timescales at which recurrence is statistically significant (section 5.3).
+Autocorrelation analysis, for instance, detects the timescales at which the system exhibits significant lagged memory (Sect.
+4.1.1).
+Spectral analysis can likewise highlight important timescales of variability that can be linked to quasi-stationarity (Sect.
+4.1.2).
+For recurrence, methods like Ripley's K function indicate the timescales at which recurrence is statistically significant (Sect.
+5.1.3).